-of foreclosures, a single debt relief action that does not recreate past barriers constitutes a narrowly tailored "last resort."
+Amici have seen and testified about the serious need for debt relief given in a way that does not replicate the failures of past attempts.
+Given the urgency of the pandemic to stop a crisis of foreclosures, a single debt relief action that does not recreate past barriers constitutes a narrowly tailored "last resort."
 Eng'g Contractors, 122 F.3d at 926 (citations omitted); Wynn, 545 F.Supp.3d at 1282.
-Amici have also seen every "serious, good faith consideration of workable race-neutral alternatives," to debt relief fall overwhelmingly to white farmers, leaving their members further and further behind.
+Amici have also seen every "serious, good faith consideration of workable race-neutral alternatives" to debt relief fall overwhelmingly to white farmers, leaving their members further and further behind.
 Grutter, 539 U.S. at 339; Paradise, 480 U.S. at 187.
-Amici's experience with who needs relief and the stakes for who will be left out supports the Government's showing that Section 1005 is targeted, Gov't Br. at 26-37, and not "over- or under-inclusive[.]"
-Midwest Fence, 840 F.3d at 942.
+Amici's experience with who needs relief and the stakes for who will be left out supports the Government's showing that Section 1005 is targeted, Gov't Br. at 26-34, and not "over- or under-inclusive[.]"
+Midwest Fence, 840 F.3d at 942 (quoting Adarand Constructors, Inc. v.
+Slater, 228 F.3d 1147, 1177 (10th Cir.
+2000)).